Consolidation Can Yield Huge Benefits for Investors

 Consolidation should include brokerage, checking and savings accounts, charge cards, and retirement accounts.
 Obviously, not all accounts can be consolidated in all cases, but to the extent possible you should get them to one institution that can combine banking, brokerage, and custody functions.

 Consolidation does not mean individual retirement accounts are combined with non-IRAs or single accounts are combined with joint accounts.
 Rather, the process, called “householding,” results in one consolidated statement listing all accounts on one page followed by pages with the details of individual accounts shown separately.
-That way you can seeing what is happening with all (or most) of your money in one easy step every month.
+That way you can see what is happening with all (or most) of your money in one easy step every month.

 This is important for many reasons.
 Accurate assessments of rates of return, diversification levels, asset allocation (which can be key determinants of risk) and rates of saving or spending are hard to get when accounts are at multiple institutions.